 Section 2.
 Terms of Office

 Officers shall serve a one-year term.
 Each of the six Directors shall serve a two-year term, with three Directors elected each year.
+However, a Director that has completed (1) full year, may be elected to serve as an Officer.
 The term of the Immediate Past President follows directly after the term served as President.

 Section 3.
 Duties.
 The Board of Directors shall:

 Be familiar with the policies of ARMA International, Inc., its Code of Ethics, and the Chapter Bylaws and procedures

 Attend all scheduled Board Meetings and direct the business of the Chapter in accordance with the objectives stated in Article II.

 Select the dates and make arrangements for the meeting of the members

 Approve an annual budget